|Birth: ||Jun. 5, 1888|

 Eugene Allgaier and Ralph Helm, of this city, who was drowned in the Little river a few weeks ago, were schoolmates, having attended High school together.

 Eugene Allagier went to Kansas City last September.
-He is survived by one brother and two sister, besides his parents.
+He is survived by one brother and two sisters, besides his parents.
 He was a student at High school until he went to Kansas City, was a great favorite among his friends and was the life of the crowd.
 He was employed at the former Weinschenk Grocery here during several summers and would have graduated from High school this spring had he remained in the city.
 [Wichita Beacon, July 15, 1907.
 Page 6.]

 Special thanks to Mike Maxton for the obituary.
 [November 2014]